atlassistant/pytlas/README.rst

 From the terminal
 ~~~~~~~~~~~~~~~~~

 This line will start the pytlas command prompt with training data from `example/` and skills in the `example/skills/` directory.
-Every python file in the `example/skills/` will be imported by the CLI so handlers will be registered and called when appropriate.
+Every python files in the `example/skills/` will be imported by the CLI so handlers will be registered and called when appropriate.

 .. code-block:: bash